 FAQs

-• No. Arlington Youth Football is a privately operated, non-profit, all-volunteer program.
-The Board of Directors is elected annually and consists of dedicated parents and community members who support our mission to revive and grow youth tackle football in Arlington.
+• No. While the Arlington Youth Football Club has the full support of Arlington High School (with AHS football coaches currently on the AYFC board of directors), the AYFC is a privately operated, non-profit, all-volunteer program.
+Our Board Members are elected annually and consist of dedicated parents and community members who support our mission to revive and grow youth tackle football in Arlington.

 • No. There are no tryouts, and there are mandatory play requirements—every child is guaranteed to play.
 AYF sets a minimum number of plays per game based on team size: